Taylor Wilson: Personal life and education

 Taylor Wilson was born in 1994 in Texarkana, Arkansas to Kenneth and Tiffany Wilson.
 His father is the owner of a Coca-Cola bottling plant, and his mother was a yoga instructor.
 Wilson was initially interested in rocketry and space science, before entering the field of nuclear science at age 10.
 He had a lot of support from his parents.
 He resides in Reno, Nevada.

 In June 2012, Wilson was awarded a Thiel Fellowship.
 The two-year $100,000 fellowship requires recipients to forgo college for the duration of the fellowship.
-In 2017, Wilson was named a member of the Helena Group, an "elite and edgy" think tank of global leaders focused on executing projects that improve the world.
+In 2017, Wilson was named a member of the Helena Group, a think tank focused on executing projects that improve the world.

 Scientific projects

 Fusion reactor

-In 2008, Wilson achieved nuclear fusion using an inertial electrostatic confinement (IEC) device, which was a variation of the fusor, invented by Philo T. Farnsworth in 1964.
+In 2008, Wilson achieved nuclear fusion that generated a temperature forty times as hot as that of the sun using an inertial electrostatic confinement (IEC) device, which was a variation of the fusor that was invented by Philo T. Farnsworth in 1964.